What are your thoughts on The Birth Map?

 It won’t save money or improve birth or parenting outcomes.

 I have a SOLUTION, one that could save money for the government, improve outcomes for families and the working environment for midwives.
-It is based on sound science, and meets the Government Initiative: Maternal Health and the First 2000 Days.
+It is based on sound science, and meets the Government Initiative Maternal Health and the First 2000 Days, would support the newly endorsed Woman-Centred Care: Strategic Directors for Australian Maternity Services, and meet the requirements of the (under review) Perineal Tears Clinical Standards.

 A ‘pregnancy and beyond package’ that encourages informed decision making…and yes my book is an important feature: